General procedures

 NOTE: Mark the position of the clamp.

-- Disconnect but do not remove the power steering reservoir.
+- Disconnect, but do not remove, the power steering fluid reservoir.

 - Disconnect the power steering return hose from the power steering reservoir.

-- If the return hose has a quick coupler, disconnect the power steering fluid return hose by removing the clamp.
+- If the return hose has a quick disconnect coupling, disconnect the power steering fluid return hose by removing the clamp.

 4.

-Using a suitable plug, plug the power steering reservoir return pipe.
+Using a suitable plug, plug the power steering fluid reservoir return line.

 5.

-NOTE: Make sure the long tube is not bent, kinked, and properly secured with the clamps.
+NOTE: Make sure the long tube is not bent or twisted and is properly secured with clamps.

 Connect a suitable tube to the power steering return hose to drain the fluid.